-After receiving interview advice from Alex Turner, the client was remanded overnight in the cells and met with Alex first thing in the cells the next morning at Sunshine Magistrates’ Court.
-Through cross examination of the police officer who had charged our client and by making necessary arrangements for accommodation etc., as well as calling evidence on behalf of the client, Alex was able to demonstrate to the court that the client should not be remanded in custody.
+After receiving interview advice from us, the client was remanded overnight in the cells and met with us first thing in the cells the next morning at Sunshine Magistrates’ Court.
+Through cross examination of the police officer who had charged our client and by making necessary arrangements for accommodation etc., as well as calling evidence on behalf of the client, we were able to demonstrate to the court that the client should not be remanded in custody.

 Ultimately, it turned out to be a successful bail application for a case of family violence whilst on a Community Corrections Order.
-Alex was able to get the client bail when they otherwise might not have been granted bail.
+We were able to get the client bail when they otherwise might not have been granted bail.

 - The complainant suffered an “injury”.

 - The accused intended to cause injury.

 - The accused acted without lawful justification or excuse.

 DISCLAIMER: This is a real case study of an actual case from our files.
 Details pertaining to the client have been changed to protect their privacy.
 The sentence imposed and the charge have not been altered.
 These case studies are published to demonstrate real outcomes and give an indication of possible tariffs in Court.
 We do not guarantee a similar case on these charges will get the same result.
 Please note that we post results at our discretion, therefore while many case studies are average results, others are notable for their exceptional outcomes.
 PUBLISHED 05/04/2019